 As well as the financial peace of mind, travel insurance also gives you access to a 24-hour emergency contact centre from anywhere in the world which can help coordinate medical treatment, emergency evacuation, consular services, and even translators.

-Let the locals do the driving
+Let the Locals do the Driving

 Hiring a moped to ride around in Bali may seem like a cheap and fun option, but Balinese traffic can be hectic.
 Road rules are rarely enforced and many vehicles are poorly maintained.
 Fast Cover reports that injuries from riding motorbikes and scooters are one of the most common claims in Indonesia, and may not always be covered.
 For safety’s sake, stick to licensed taxi drivers on your family holiday and let an experienced local deal with the traffic.
 Bluebird Taxis are generally agreed by travellers to be the safest and most reputable company in Bali.
 You can book them online, at the airport, or ask your hotel reception.

 One of the best things about travel is tasting the local cuisine, but be mindful when choosing where and what to eat.
 Children are especially vulnerable to food poisoning and a case of Bali Belly can quickly ruin a great holiday – especially if there’s only one toilet in your hotel room!

 Choose cafes or restaurants that look clean and are busy enough to have a fast turnover.
 If you’re feeling adventurous enough to eat street food, pick a stall where you can see the food is cooked at a high temperature, fresh to order with minimal handling.
 Fruits and vegetables may seem like a safe and healthy choice, but avoid eating raw vegetables or salads rinsed in contaminated tap water.
 Fruits which you can peel yourself like bananas, mandarins and oranges are the safest option for snacks.

 If you or your children have food allergies, learn how to say it in Indonesian or download a translator app on your phone to say it for you.
 The English word for “allergy” or “allergic” sounds very similar in Indonesian.
 Most Balinese restaurant staff in touristy areas speak excellent English anyway and will be used to accommodating food allergies, but you could also take a photo of the food to show them if you’re concerned about getting lost in translation.

 Tap water in many overseas countries including Indonesia can be swimming with bacteria and nasty parasites like Giardia.
 To minimise your risk, drink only bottled water and forego ice cubes in your drinks away from the main tourist areas.
 Also remember to keep your mouth closed in the shower and use bottled water to brush your teeth!

 Most hotels will provide clean bottled water in your room, but if you purchase water from a street vendor or in a restaurant check that the cap is still sealed and hasn’t been tampered with.